seahorn/seahorn/CLion-configuration.md

      ~~~
    * Confirm with `Apply`.

-5. To make remote build work:
+7. To make remote build work:
     * Select the `Remote-Release` CMake tab and click the refresh button.
       This is expected to fail and produce an error like this:

       ![CMake Indexing Failure](clion-config/remote-index-fail.png)

-      The error indicates where the current local directory is cloned to on the
+      The error indicates where the current local directory is mapped on the
-      remote machine: `/tmp/tmp.PRINTED_NAME`.
-All the local changes will be,
+      remote machine and should match the previousely configured deployment
-      in the future synced with the copy of SeaHorn in this remote directory.
+      directory: `DEPLOY_DIR`.

     * On the remote host, go to the directory from the error message, and run
       the suggested commands:
       ```
-      cd /tmp/tmp.PRINTED_NAME
+      cd DEPLOY_DIR
       cd cmake-build-remote-release
-      cmake --build .  --target extra && cmake /tmp/tmp.PRINTED_NAME
+      cmake --build .  --target extra && cmake DEPLOY_DIR
-      cmake --build .  --target crab && cmake /tmp/tmp.PRINTED_NAME
+      cmake --build .  --target crab && cmake DEPLOY_DIR
       ```

-6. Make the indexing work:
+8. Make the indexing work:
     * Select the `Remote-Release` CMake tab and click the refresh button again.
       This time CLion should show output like this: